NaguiPinetta/naguipinetta.github.io/_posts/2023-07-04-specs-grant-managers-complete-route.md

 #### Acceptance Criteria
 - When tapping **Route Actions** button, the user must be redirected to **Route Actions** screens.
-- Route data must be displayed on top of the screen for an easier indentification (such as Route key, status, etc).
+- Route data must be displayed on top of the screen for an easier indentification (e.g., Route key, Status).
 - **CONFIRM** button closes the screen and redirects the user to the **Route Detail** screen.
 - **Status** and **Actions** section must be displayed and reflecting actual route status.
 - If current status is **ROUTE-NOT-STARTED** then **START ROUTE** action button must be displayed.